 And only if you have a healthy mind, will you have the foundation for a health body.

 Did you know that a human mind produces 50.000 thoughts on average per day?

 If you have an unhealthy mind chances are that the majority of those thoughts will be negative, and therefore adversely affecting your body on a molecular level.
 There is numerous scientific evidence that points this out.

-That means you can eat all the good organic stuff, work out regularly, but still would continuously become sicker on a molecular level if you don't get your mind in order!
+That means you could eat all the good organic stuff, take expensive supplements, work out regularly, but still would continuously become sicker on a molecular level if you don't get your mind in order!